Mike Francesa: Health

+On October 8, 2025, the Mike Francesa Podcast YouTube channel posted in a live chat room that Francesa had emergency gallbladder surgery that day.

 Horse racing

 Francesa owns horses through his JEH Racing Stable.
 In 2021, his two-year-old High Oak won the Grade II Saratoga Special Stakes.
 In 2022, in partnership with Lee Einsidler's LRE Racing, his horse Casa Creed won the Grade I Fourstardave Handicap at Saratoga.
 JEH Racing Stable is named for his children Jack, Emily and Harrison.

 Awards and criticism

 In 2012, Mike Francesa was ranked first among the 100 most important sports-talk radio hosts in the U.S. by Talkers Magazine.
 Francesa credited colleagues at WFAN for his success, with a special salute to Russo.
 He remained the top sports-talk radio host by Talkers in 2013 and 2014.
-Francesa won the 2000 Marconi Award for Major Market Personality of the Year and won again in 2012.

-New York Post columnist Phil Mushnick and Francesa have waged a long-running public battle, which has continued into 2022.
+Francesa won the 2000 Marconi Award for Major Market Personality of the Year and won again in 2012.New York Post columnist Phil Mushnick and Francesa have waged a long-running public battle, which has continued into 2022.
 At the root of Mushnick's dislike of Francesa is his perception of the latter's egotism, condescension, "know-it-all" attitude, and pomposity.
+He once accused Francesa and Chris Russo of being recorded demanding loyalty oaths from Jews after the September 11 attacks.
+Francesa has described Mushnick as a "jealous old man".
 Mushnick's counterpart at the New York Daily News, Bob Raissman, sounded similar themes in 2017 - but noted that Francesa's polarizing approach was what got so many listeners to tune in.